autoplot/documentation/md/scripting.md

 Feature->Script Panel` will reveal a tab named "script" where scripts may be entered and executed.
 When a remote script is accessed, the script editor will be used show the contents of the script for reference.
-Pressing "execute" will run the script (or load the data in the case of the .jyds script), and shift-execute will show a parameters dialog so that parameters can be changed interactively.
+Pressing "run" will run the script (or load the data in the case of the .jyds script), and shift-run will show a parameters dialog so that parameters can be changed interactively.

 ![ScriptEditor.png](ScriptEditor.png "ScriptEditor.png")